One question has been really bothering me as of late: Is there such a thing as USDA certified organic honey?

 2) Getting new rules approved by a governmental agency is never an easy thing to do.
 All interested parties fight brutally hard over exactly what should be considered organic and this debate/haggling can last years.
 AGREED

-3) Determining the rules for organic honey certification will be on the docket for 2011.
+3) Determining the rules for organic honey certification was supposed to be on the docket for 2011 but nothing official has been determined or decided so far.

 Some people may not want to buy organic honey from Brazil as they believe honey should always come from very close to where they live.